J0hn98/Help/sample.md

 10. type git push origin master (file name. file type).
 This uploads the file to github!

 To re-edit files, just repeat steps 5 - 10

+I'm checking back in here to make sure I know what I am doing, got to practice this every day until I become proficient